csun-shine/the-pedal-garage-docs/docs/pg-tutorial-get-pedals-by-songID.md

    ]
    ```

-10. Adjust the value in the "Value" column and send the request to retrieve the songs for whichver pedal you want.
+10. Adjust the value in the "Value" column and send the request to retrieve the songs for whichever pedal you want.

 ## Resource Properties